Allopathic & Osteopathic Medicine (MD/DO)

 First Time Applicants

-• April 15: Deadline to complete required Application Readiness Meeting (ARM) with your assigned PreMed/PreHealth Advisor
+• May 15: Deadline to complete required Application Readiness Meeting (ARM) with your individual PreMed/PreHealth Advisor

 • May 31: Deadline to take MCAT.

-• June 30: Deadline to complete MAP, submit primary application, and request Committee Letter.
+• June 30: Deadline to complete MAP & submit primary application.

 Re-Applicants*

-• May 15: Deadline to complete required Application Readiness Meeting (ARM) with your assigned PreMed/PreHealth Advisor
+• May 15: Deadline to complete required Application Readiness Meeting (ARM) with your individual PreMed/PreHealth Advisor

-• June 30: Deadline to complete MAP, submit primary application, and request Committee Letter.
+• June 30: Deadline to update MAP & submit primary application.

-*Re-applicants refers to Northeastern University students and alumni who have already completed the Committee Letter process for a previous cycle, and are again requesting a Committee Letter to re-apply to their programs.
+*Re-applicants refers to Northeastern University students and alumni who have already completed the PreMed/PreHealth Letter Process for a previous cycle and are requesting a Letter Packet to re-apply to their programs.

 **To be completed in your application year.
 Requirements and deadlines are subject to change.